ConnerMcCarthy/chatgpt-integration/README.md

 # chatgpt-integration
-ChatGPT integration with json and google cloud API
+ChatGPT integration with python, json and the google cloud API